christophcharles/GenericBrightness/README.md

 ### Binaries

-You can either compile using Xcode 10.2 or download directly binary releases.
+You can either compile using Xcode 10.2 or download directly binary releases at: https://github.com/christophcharles/GenericBrightness/releases .

 ### Configuration